As a vegan, the best way to feed your baby is with breast milk, but this isn’t possible for everyone.

 What is dairy-free baby formula made from?

 Most dairy-free baby formulas are made from soya beans.
 There are also some dairy-free baby formulas that are made from corn, coconut, almond and rice protein.
+Dairy-free infant formulas also have all of the added vitamins and minerals that you would find in a cows’ milk-based formula.

 Is soy baby formula safe?